timofeysie/loranthifolia/README.md

 }
 ```

-After sorting the service for the main WikiData list out a bit, the content is a little differently the was expected:
+After sorting the service for the main WikiData list out a bit, the content is a little different the was expected:
 ```
 key:"Actor-observer bias↵"
 value:"Social biases"